 This is one of a series of essays related to collaborative housing, also known as cohousing.
 For more information, see the introduction here.

-Interviews conducted by me, Cheryl Gladu
+All interviews conducted by me, Cheryl Gladu